Feast with Safiya

 What to Serve with Dal-Rice?

-We Gujaratis (folks from the western part of India) love serving dal with chawal (plain rice) and at least one or two vegetable curries like aloo palak, stir-fried cabbage, and pickles.
+We Gujaratis (folks from the western part of India) love serving dal with chawal (plain rice) and at least one or two vegetable side dishes like aloo palak, stir-fried cabbage, and Indian pickle.

 • Aloo palak recipe.
 Indian Spinach with Potato recipe.